-Inflation is everywhere on newspaper, media, economic books, and reports.
+Inflation is everywhere in newspapers, media, economic books, and reports.
 Even if you are economic and business enthusiastic, then better knowledge of inflation, its causes, and measurement tools can help bolster you.
-In this regards, this article is an attempt to answer the following questions:
+In this regard, this article is an attempt to answer the following questions:

 - What is Inflation?